CenturyLinkCloud/PublicKB/Servers/using-a-software-defined-virtual-nassan-on-centurylink-cloud.md

     ![create partitions](../images/using-a-software-defined-virtual-nassan-on-centurylink-cloud-03.png)

 4. In the SoftNAS StorageCenter navigate to Storage Pools and select the create icon.
-Provide a friendly Pool name and choose an appropriate level of RAID you wish to use on this group of RAW disks.
-In this example, we leveraged RAID0/striping, as all RAW storage disks provisioned in CenturyLink Cloud already have data protection capabilities in the infrastructure.
+Provide a friendly Pool name and choose an appropriate level of RAID you wish to use on this group of disks.
+In this example, we leveraged RAID0/striping, as all storage disks provisioned in CenturyLink Cloud already have data protection capabilities in the infrastructure.
 Select create.

     ![create new storage pool](../images/using-a-software-defined-virtual-nassan-on-centurylink-cloud-04.png)